How to say goodbye to people in English exercise

 Close

-13. A formal way to say 'say hello to Peter for me', is
+13. A formal way to ask the person leaving to say hello from you to someone when they next meet them, is

 Give my regards to Peter: